fry-guy/mister-remote-controller/README.md

 ### 1. On your MiSTer FPGA

+The application requires the keyboard daemon binary (`kd`) to be active on your console.

+* Download or compile the `kd` binary.
+* Place the `kd` binary file explicitly inside the `/media/fat/linux/` directory on your MiSTer SD card.
-Ensure that the keyboard daemon (kd) is enabled and running on your MiSTer.
-It listens on TCP port 8064 by default to accept raw remote terminal inputs.
+* Ensure the daemon is running and active.
+It listens on TCP port 8064 by default to intercept and inject the raw network inputs.

 ### 2. Running Locally (Development Mode)